LogicA: Logic and Applications

 Moreover, some sectors of activity currently suffer from a lack of connection with the digital world: typically, legal processes are very far from being computerized or even computer-assisted, nor are our abilities to remote control some domestic processes such as closing roller blinds when a storm is forecast, and so on.
 We believe that the afore-mentionned rigorous settings should help in designing new e-activities that support underdeveloped domains currently operated by hand.

-The project gathers experts in logic who aim at contributing in the development of logical theories to reason about multi-agent system.
-We currently develop three main axis.
+The project gathers experts in logic who aim at contributing in the development/improvement of logical theories for multi-agent systems